 - Look for signs of tampered devices.

-This relates to credit card skimming and is very important at ATMs and stores where you’re using your card.
-A good practice is to look out for irregularities when at the ATM, particularly for machine parts that look odd, overly new or that are loose.
+This relates to credit card skimming and is very important at ATMs and stores where you use your card.
+Look out for irregularities when at the ATM, particularly for machine parts that look unusual, are loose or that look overly new compared to the parts surrounding it.
 When paying in a store, make sure your card stays within sight and only gets swiped once.
-Always shield your PIN when entering it.
+Always shield your PIN from others’ view when entering it.

 - Report lost or stolen cards.

 Immediately reporting a lost or stolen credit card reduces the window of opportunity for anyone to make any unauthorized transactions.
 It’s also one of the criteria for fraud protection.

 Even if you think you’ve simply misplaced your card, call your credit card company to inform them so they’ll keep a close eye on your account.
 You may even be able to freeze your account while looking for your card.
 For example, Tangerine lets you temporarily freeze your credit card online to prevent unauthorized charges.